Best daily deals

 All prices listed in USD unless otherwise specified.
 Prices may change over time, and vary by region.
 Unfortunately, we cannot list Amazon prices on the site, as they vary greatly by currency.

-This is a party speaker, and if you’re not looking to bring it to a party then there are other good sounding speakers you can choose from that won’t cost as much.
-But if you want something that’s going to get the job time and time again, the Xtreme 2 is worth checking out.
-With the recent price drop of at least $100 (depending on the colorway), it’s a no-brainer to pick it up even if it isn’t one of the best JBL speakers out there.
+This is a party speaker, and if you’re not looking to bring it to a party, there are other good-sounding speakers you can choose from that won’t cost as much.
+But if you want something that will get the job repeatedly, the Xtreme 2 is worth checking out.
+With the recent price drop of at least $100 (depending on the colorway), it’s a no-brainer to pick it up, even if it isn’t one of the best JBL speakers out there.

 What other options are there?